 Mentors may find themselves, especially in the Early Career stages, having to make judgements at key assessment points in order to determine competency and therefore sign-off on ‘passing’ an Induction Year, perhaps.

 Again, honesty is essential – there must be no surprises for a trainee as they approach a key point in their professional qualifications.

-What are the Responsibilities of Mentoring and Coaching Programmes?
+What are the Responsibilities of Mentoring and Coaching Programs?

-Support: What are the respective responsibilities of teacher education programmes, schools and institutions?
+Support: What are the respective responsibilities of teacher education programs, schools and institutions?